AzureSQLDB/ContentSafetyLab/docs/3-getting-started-with-rest-in-the-database.md

     ![A picture of clicking the Run button](./media/ch3/testing1.png)

-1. Hover over the results to see the response message.
+1. Click (or hover over in the Azure Portal Query Editor) the results to see the response message.
 It should look similar to the following.

       ```JSON
       {